Saltiest-Hacker-News-Trolls-2/backend/README.md

 ```
 {
     "errors": [
-        "Username may only contain letters, numbers, and underscores"
+        "Username may only contain letters, numbers, and underscores."
     ]
 }
 ```

-Invalid email address
+Invalid email address format

 ```
 {
 "errors": [
-"Please provide a valid email address"
+"Please provide a valid email address."
 ]
 }
 ```